Michel Bauwens advises peer-to-peer sharing platforms to give more power to their community.

-He defines four models for the collaborative economy: centralized and distributed control, and for-profit and for-benefit organisations.
+He defines four models for the collaborative economy: centralized and distributed control, and for-profit and for-benefit organizations.
 Put together, they form four quadrants representing four different futures.

-– The first model is centralized control with a for-profit organisation.
+– The first model is centralized control with a for-profit organization.
 That is where I put Facebook and Google.
-In the old system, companies would actually make something, and sell it.
+In the old system, companies would actually make something and sell it.
 In the new system, they are enabling us to do things together.

 – It is individuals exchanging their videos and documents.
 It is a fundamentally problematic business model because it captures the market value, but does not reinvest it in the people who use the system.
 Airbnb is not investing in hotels, Uber is not investing in taxis.